revaturelabs/assignforce_old/README.md

 ## About the codebase

-There are two main branches: *master* and *development*.
+There are two main branches: **master** and **development**.
 As a developer, you're not allowed to touch either of them directly.

-The *master* branch is the copy of the application that's running on the production server
+The **master** branch is the copy of the application that's running on the production server

-The *development* branch is the copy of the application that's running on the production server
+The **development** branch is the copy of the application that's running on the production server

-When you'd like to work on a feature, make a feature branch, and create a Pull Request (a request to merge) to the *development* branch.
+When you'd like to work on a feature, make a feature branch, and create a Pull Request (a request to merge) to the development branch.

 After you feel your work is satisfactory, comment `RFI` on your Pull Request, and your team lead will review your code, and, if accepted, it will be merged onto the development branch.

-On every merge to development, it is important that all developers pull the latest version of *development* to ensure everyone's working on the same codebase.
+On every merge to development, it is important that all developers pull the latest version of the development branch to ensure everyone's working on the same codebase.

-Periodically, work on the *development* branch will be merged to *master*.
+Periodically, work on the development branch will be merged to the master branch.

 ## How to Set Up your Environment